opendocsg/slw-judgments-backfill/2011_SGHC_212/report.md

 **Benchmark sentences for rape**

-19     In _PP v NF_ [2006] 4 SLR(R) 849 (“ _PP v NF_ ”), V K Rajah J (as he then was) considered and adopted the four broad categories of rape elucidated in _R v Keith Billam_ (1986) 8 Cr App R (S) 48 (“ _Billam_ ”) for sentencing purposes.
+19     In _PP v NF_ <span class="citation">[2006] 4 SLR(R) 849</span> (“ _PP v NF_ ”), V K Rajah J (as he then was) considered and adopted the four broad categories of rape elucidated in _R v Keith Billam_ (1986) 8 Cr App R (S) 48 (“ _Billam_ ”) for sentencing purposes.
 In discussing the _Billam_ classification system, Rajah J opined as follows (at 19]):

  These categories were designed and calibrated to ensure both stability and a measure of predictability in sentencing rape offenders by assigning a benchmark sentence to each category.

-I n _PP v UI_ [2008] 4 SLR(R) 500, the Court of Appeal endorsed the principles and sentencing benchmarks set out in _PP v NF_.
+I n _PP v UI_ <span class="citation">[2008] 4 SLR(R) 500</span>, the Court of Appeal endorsed the principles and sentencing benchmarks set out in _PP v NF_.

 20     The four categories were arranged in ascending order of severity.
 At the lowest end of the spectrum were the “Category 1” rapes, which featured no aggravating or mitigating circumstances.
-Rajah J affirmed the finding in _Chia Kim Heng Frederick v PP_ [1992] 1 SLR(R) 63 that the starting point for sentencing in such cases was ten years’ imprisonment and not less than six strokes of the cane.
+Rajah J affirmed the finding in _Chia Kim Heng Frederick v PP_ <span class="citation">[1992] 1 SLR(R) 63</span> that the starting point for sentencing in such cases was ten years’ imprisonment and not less than six strokes of the cane.

 21     Rajah J set out in some detail at [20] in _PP v NF_ certain aggravating features, which if present, would bring the case within “Category 2”.
 Rape of a child was identified as one of those in “Category 2” (see (d) at [20] of _PP v NF_ ).
 Rajah J explained at [25] that the “common thread running through category 2 rapes is that there has been exploitation of a particularly vulnerable victim”.
 The starting point for “Category 2” rapes was 15 years’ imprisonment and 12 strokes of the cane.